ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

   - Optionally, as second element, the role (or CBOR array of roles) that the Client wishes to take in the group.
 This element is optional since roles may have been pre-assigned to the Client, as associated to its verifiable identity credentials.
 Alternatively, the application may have defined a single, well-known role for the target resource(s) and audience(s).

   In each entry, the encoding of the group or topic identifier (REQ1 in {{req}}) and of the role identifiers (REQ2) is application specific, and part of the requirements for the application profile.
+  Note that if the group identifier is not encoded as a text string, there needs to be a mechanism in place at the KDC to match the identifier with the GROUPNAME value defined in {{kdc-if}}.

   In particular, the application profile may specify CBOR values to use for abbreviating role identifiers (OPT7).